|Nutritional Guidelines (per serving)|

 Punch down the dough and separate into golfball size pieces (about 35 grams each).
 Roll each piece into a ball.
 Cover the balls with plastic wrap and let rest for 5 minutes.

-Flatten each ball into a slightly oval shape, about 3 inches wide and 4-5 inches long, using a rolling pin if necessary.
+Flatten each ball into a slightly oval shape, about 3 inches wide and 4 to 5 inches long, using a rolling pin if necessary.

 Starting at one end of the oval, roll dough up into a spiral.
 Place seam-side down on a baking sheet.